 Lucette is a prescription-only contraceptive pill.
 But without any hassle, you can consult the expert doctors online at MedsNow, get a prescription, and place your order for home delivery.

-Take one Lucette contraceptive pill regularly with water at the same time every day for 21 days.
+There might be little variations in the process of taking different contraceptive pills.
+Considering Lucette take one contraceptive pill regularly with water at the same time every day for 21 days.
 Follow the daily chart on the strip as per the day of the week.

 After finishing a 21-tablet strip, take a seven-day break.